-A nice day for a dive, calm and thin high cloud.
+A nice day for a dive, with no wind and a thin high cloud.
 Sea was quite flat too which is always a bonus, especially when the first dive was on the Glanmire.
 This wreck sits in about 30-33 metres of water, not far off the coast at St Abbs.
 It is a lovely dive, with a very obvious upstanding propeller, boilers, propeller shaft and bow.
 The bow sits about 15 metres away from the main body of the wreckage, but there is now a rope between them, and the netting has been removed from the bow.
 All of the wreckage is covered with a soft coral called dead man’s fingers.
 It is fluffy in appearance and comes in orange and white here.

 The group consisted of eight divers, four buddy pairs.
 Two on rebreathers, and the rest diving on open circuit on air.
 The Glanmire is an easy dive, so air is fine, but it does shorten your bottom time a little bit, unless you are prepared to do some decompression.
 Which from the log sheet, it looks like nearly everyone did. 🙂